ravibalebilalu/practice_project/README.md

-machine learning project
+##machine learning project

-This project is not compleated.
+This project is on predicting laptop price.

-There is an error in "data_transformation.py "

-Due to lack of resources this project is not compleated.

-In future it will be updated.
+For simplicity some categorical features are not used in modeling and prediction.

+Below is the main python code to prediction of laptop price: practice_project/src/pipelines/predict_pipeline.py